MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Implement resiliency patterns using proven standardized packages, such as [Polly for C#](http://www.thepollyproject.org/) or [Sentinel for Java](https://github.com/alibaba/Sentinel).

-- Implement [Health Endpoint Monitoring](/azure/architecture/patterns/health-endpoint-monitoring) by exposing functional checks within application code through health endpoints which external monitoring solutions can poll to retrieve application component health statuses.
+- Implement [health endpoint monitoring](/azure/architecture/patterns/health-endpoint-monitoring) by exposing functional checks within application code through health endpoints which external monitoring solutions can poll to retrieve application component health statuses.
 Responses should be interpreted alongside key operational metrics to inform application health and trigger operational responses, such as raising an alert or performing a compensating roll-back deployment.

-- Implement [Queue-Based Load Leveling](/azure/architecture/patterns/queue-based-load-leveling) by applying a prioritized ordering so that the most important activities are performed first.
+- Implement [queue-based load leveling](/azure/architecture/patterns/queue-based-load-leveling) by applying a prioritized ordering so that the most important activities are performed first.

-- Implement the [Retry](/azure/architecture/patterns/retry) pattern to enable application code to handle transient failures elegantly and transparently.
+- Implement the [retry](/azure/architecture/patterns/retry) pattern to enable application code to handle transient failures elegantly and transparently.
   - Cancel if the fault is unlikely to be transient and is unlikely to succeed if the operation is reattempted.
   - Retry if the fault is unusual or rare and the operation is likely to succeed if attempted again immediately.
   - Retry after a delay if the fault is caused by a condition that may need a short time to recover, such as network connectivity or high load failures.